Getting employees active in your workplace

 Your workforce and your business will benefit from providing information, encouragement and opportunities for staff to move more often.

-Here are a few ideas to help employees become more active.
-You’ll find lots more in our booklet Get your organisation active, which can also be ordered as part of the Health at Work Toolkit.
+Here are a few ideas to help employees become more active or order our Health at Work toolkit for more ideas.

 A healthy commute